Improving Allergy Diagnosis: Choosing the Right Pet Allergy Test for Your Clinic

 - Environmental Allergens:Pollen (trees, grasses, weeds), dust mites, mold spores, animal dander, etc.

-- Food Allergens:Common protein sources, such as beef, chicken, dairy products, soy, wheat, etc.
+- Food Allergens:Common protein sources such as beef, chicken, dairy products, soy, wheat, etc.

 - Insect Allergens:Mainly flea saliva (causing FAD).

-Diagnostic Process Overview
+Overview of the Diagnostic Process

-- Rule out Parasitic Infections:Perform skin scrapings, hair microscopy, grooming examination, etc.
+- Rule out parasitic infections:Perform skin scrapings, hair microscopy, grooming examination, etc.

 In-depth Analysis: Mainstream Pet Allergy Testing Methods